Working

 The Cane Corso is recognised as a breed known as “Molossus”.
 The breed was seen frequently in Ancient Greek history, depicted in paintings and sculptures.
 The Molosser dogs are made up of both Mastiff and Bulldog breeds.

-Originating from Italy, it's thought that Cane Corsos might have descended from a Roman Molossian breed that was used as Roman war dogs.
+Originating from Italy, it’s thought that Cane Corsos might have descended from a Roman Molossian breed that were used as Roman war dogs.
 After the war, Cane Corsos became much more civilised dogs and Italians used them to drive and hunt livestock.

 Cane Corsos weren’t recognised by the AKC – American Kennel Club, until 2010.
 Because they’re now recognised, there are breed standards and Corso breeders don’t stray too far from this Italian heritage.